Constanța

 Climate overview

-Spring (Mar–May)
+Spring (Mar–May):

-• Temperature: ~10–20°C
+• Temperature: 10–22°C

-• Precipitation: Moderate, rising in May
+• Precipitation: Moderate; rising in May

 • Student Activities: Campus fairs, seaside runs

-Summer (Jun–Aug)
+Summer (Jun–Aug):

-• Temperature: ~24–30°C
+• Temperature: 24–30°C

-• Precipitation: Lower in July–August (Dobrogea)
+• Precipitation: Lower in July–Aug (Dobrogea)

-• Student Activities: Festivals, internships, beach activities
+• Student Activities: Festivals, internships, beaches

-Autumn (Sep–Nov)
+Autumn (Sep–Nov):

 • Precipitation: Gradual decline